PRITHVIBO/DiscussionForum/Discussion_Forum_Report.md

 **Administrative Functions:**
 Administrators can manage user accounts, moderate inappropriate content, create and manage discussion categories, and configure system-wide settings.

-## 3.4 Non-Functional Requirements
+## 2.4 Non-Functional Requirements

-**Performance:** Page load time should be less than 3 seconds, the system should handle up to 1000 concurrent users, database queries should complete within 1 second, and search results should be returned within 2 seconds.
+**Performance:** Page load time should be less than 3 seconds, the system should handle up to 1000 concurrent users, database queries should complete within 1 second, and search results should be retu[...]

-**Security:** User passwords must be encrypted, session management must be secure, input validation must prevent SQL injection, XSS protection must be implemented, and CSRF protection must be in place.
+**Security:** User passwords must be encrypted, session management must be secure, input validation must prevent SQL injection, XSS protection must be implemented, and CSRF protection must be in place[...]

-**Usability:** The interface should be intuitive and easy to navigate, the system should be accessible to users with disabilities, help documentation should be available, and error messages should be clear and helpful.
+**Usability:** The interface should be intuitive and easy to navigate, the system should be accessible to users with disabilities, help documentation should be available, and error messages should be [...]

 **Reliability:** System uptime should be 99.5%, data backup should occur daily, error recovery mechanisms should be in place, and the system should handle peak loads gracefully.

 ---

-# 4. SYSTEM DESIGN
+# 3. SYSTEM DESIGN

-## 4.1 Architecture Design
+## 3.1 Architecture Design

-The system follows a three-tier architecture with a presentation layer (user interface components, client-side validation, responsive design elements), application layer (business logic implementation, API endpoints, data processing), and data layer (database management, data access objects, query optimization).
+The system follows a three-tier architecture with a presentation layer (user interface components, client-side validation, responsive design elements), application layer (business logic implementation[...]

-The system implements the Model-View-Controller (MVC) pattern where the Model handles data structures and business logic, database interactions, and data validation rules; the View manages user interface templates, presentation logic, and client-side components; and the Controller handles request handling, response generation, and business logic coordination.
+The system implements the Model-View-Controller (MVC) pattern where the Model handles data structures and business logic, database interactions, and data validation rules; the View manages user interf[...]

-## 4.2 Database Design
+## 3.2 Database Design

 The database consists of the following main tables: